-The conference provides opportunities for participants to debate, share, network and organise around issues relevant to rural sexual health and wellbeing.
-It delivers an inclusive and participative conference experience.
+SEXrurality Conference 2017 was held on 1 & 2 August 2017 at Grange Cleveland Winery, Lancefield Victoria.
+With over 150 delegates across the two days the conference provided opportunities for participants to debate, share, network and organise around issues relevant to rural sexual health and wellbeing.
+It delivered an inclusive and participative conference experience with engaging keynote speakers and informative presenters and panel discussions.

 - Emerging sexual health issues and opportunities for diverse communities